-As early as the 12th century, traveller the as the biblical tower of Babel (Benoit 2011, 509; Fagan 2007, 19-21; Matthews 2003, 1). at Birs Nimruddescribed the ruins of the city of Nineveh and wrongly identified the remnants of
+As early as the 12th century, traveller Benjamin of Tudela described the ruins of the city of Nineveh and wrongly identified the remnants of the ziggurat at Birs Nimrud as the biblical tower of Babel (Benoit 2011, 509; Fagan 2007, 19-21; Matthews 2003, 1).

-In the 17th century Italian travellertook a few bricks with cuneiform inscriptions from the site of to Europe.
+In the 17th century Italian traveller Pietro della Valle took a few bricks with cuneiform inscriptions from the site of Babylon to Europe.
 During his subsequent travels to Persia he made many copies of this new, yet unknown script which left many perplexed.
 From this moment on, many travellers would take his example and make copies of this mysterious script (Benoit 2011, 509-510; Fagan 2007, 29-31; Matthews 2003, 2).

-In the 18th century explorerprovided an essential piece of the puzzle for the decipherment of the with his detailed copies of inscriptions at the site of .
+In the 18th century explorer Carsten Niebuhr provided an essential piece of the puzzle for the decipherment of the cuneiform script with his detailed copies of inscriptions at the site of Persepolis.
 As one of the earliest travellers to explore this site, his account also includes extensive notes and drawings of the landscape and the ancient architecture (Benoit 2011, 511; Fagan 2007, 34-38; Matthews 2003, 2-3).

 An increasing interest in the cultures of the Ancient Near East fostered by a growing number of traders and travellers’ accounts, together with an augmented political interest in the region, led to a race between countries in locating and excavating the grandest Mesopotamian cities.
 The early 19th century excavations focused on monumental architecture, especially temples and palaces.
 It was a matter of national pride to unearth in a record of time as much spectacular ancient works as possible.
 To this end the first excavators used shafts and tunnels and huge gangs of workers to dig their way through major sites, gathering breath-taking reliefs as well as statues and eye-catching smaller objects such as seals, tablets and jewellery (Renfrew and Bahn 2016, 29; Matthews 2003, 6-9; Fagan 2007, xi, 5, 8).

-The French diplomat Paul Émile Botta unearthed the palace ofat .
-Whilst the English diplomat tunnelled his way through the site of Nineveh.
+The French diplomat Paul Émile Botta unearthed the palace of Sargon II at Khorsabad.
+Whilst the English diplomat Austin Henry Layard tunnelled his way through the site of Nineveh.
 Numerous finds were shipped off to the British museum and the Louvre or to other financiers like members of the aristocracy and rich industrialists.
 They would use it to embellish their estates or to spruce up their parties (Chevalier 2012, 49-52; Benoit 2011, 515-519; Fagan 2007, 8-9; Matthews 2003, 6-9).

-At Hormuzd Rassam unearthed a vast number of cuneiform tablets.
-But due to a poor registration of the tablets’ archaeological context, at best(!) only the rooms and not the exact find spots of the tablets are known (Matthews 2003, 9-10; Pedersén 1998, 193-197).the 19th century excavations of the temple headed by
+At Sippar the 19th century excavations of the Ebabbar temple headed by Hormuzd Rassam unearthed a vast number of cuneiform tablets.
+But due to a poor registration of the tablets’ archaeological context, at best(!) only the rooms and not the exact find spots of the tablets are known (Matthews 2003, 9-10; Pedersén 1998, 193-197).

 Despite the fact that these early 19th century excavations can be seen as mere treasure hunts, each traveller and excavator contributed in their own way to the development of a Near Eastern Archaeology.